Update: My OIL-FREE salad dressings now here!

-Cooking and baking is sometimes described as science… but I like to think of it more like magic.
+Cooking and baking are sometimes described as science… but I like to think of it more like magic.
 Because sometimes an idea unfolds and is realized in food form with a way that is almost mysterious, yet very exciting!

 This week this magic happened with an idea for vinaigrette.
 I actually had this concept in my head many years ago, when I was writing Vive le Vegan.
 I toyed with it, but left it behind at the time.
 As recipe developers, we sometimes do this.
 Either the notion becomes further developed down the road as our cooking evolves, or it never materialized.

 Sounds a little strange at first, right?
 But, think about the qualities of applesauce.
 It has viscosity and moisture (the very things that help replace fat in baking) so why not aid a vinaigrette as well?

 “Magical” No-Oil Salad Dressing

 This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick vinaigrette that is virtually fat-free!
 Try it as is first, and then play with some of the seasonings to your own preferences.

 1/4 cup unsweetened applesauce